Teaching

 This course provides an introduction to the international relations of contemporary Africa.
 It examines the nature of Africa’s integration into the world economy and political systems starting from the pre-colonial era.
 In doing so, it explores the evolution of Africa’s international relations and its role of global actor.
 Core themes include the politics of post-independence international alignments, the external causes and effects of authoritarian rule, and Africa’s role in the global political economy.
 The course examines the pressing current issues on the African continent, including state-failure, international interventions and health and humanitarian emergencies, peace and security, and China’s growing economic and political influence.

-GOV 347: Seminar in Comparative Regionalization
+GOV 347: Comparative Regionalization (Seminar)

 This course will investigate the role of international organizations as global actors and their involvement in the domestic politics of, and beyond, their member states.
 Areas of intervention include efforts in democracy promotion, economic development, peace and security, and regional integration.
 This course moves beyond the focus on the traditional, Western actors, like the United Nations and European Union, and incorporates the processes undertaken by the African Union, the Association of Southeast Asian Nations, Organization of American States, among others.
 How do these continental and regional bodies compare to the standard European Union model?
 The goal of this course is to understand how these organizations navigate the complexities of international and domestic politics.